pascalvanderheiden/ais-async-pattern/README.md

 - Go to Pipelines, Pipelines.
 - Select "Build Azure Integration Services shared resources-CI", Edit.
 - In Tasks, select the Tasks which have the explaination mark "Some settings need attention", and update Azure Subscription to your Service Principal Connection.
 - In Variables, update the variables to match your naming conventions needs.
 Keep in mind to pick unique naming for exposed services.
+I've put in some generic naming, but you need to update the variables.
+Otherwise, the creation of some services will fail, because they've been already used.
 - Save & queue.
 - Click the Agent Job to check the progress.
 Check if everything is create correctly, because of the unique naming for some services.
 And because it's fun :-)
 - Keep in mind that the CLI scripts will check if the resource is already created, before creating.
 I've used an ARM Template for the deployment of the Application Insights, because I wanted to automatically integrate it with the API Management Instance I've just created.
 This is not yet supported in AZ CLI.